dutu/xBalance/public/about.md

-## xBalance - get your accounts balance from multiple cryptocurency exchanges
+## xBalance: get your accounts balance from multiple cryptocurency exchanges

 **xBalance** is a node.js app for getting your accounts balance from multiple cryptocurency exchanges.